model-checking/verify-rust-std/README.md

 To help you get started in the contest, Amazon’s [Kani-rust-verifier team](https://github.com/model-checking/kani) has created mechanisms and tools to help participants verify the standard library.
 The Kani team has also created some initial contracts and proofs (To be filled and linked here later) to help you get started as a participant.

+NOTE: This work is not official, affiliated, or endorsed by the Rust project or Rust Foundation
 * * *

 ## Contest Details

 Here are some details for the contest

-1. This repository will contain templates for [Issues](http://Insert link to Issues page), [pull requests](http://Link to PR page here) etc. that will be used to create new challenges for verifying the Rust standard library.
+1. This repository will contain templates for [Issues](https://github.com/model-checking/verify-rust-std/issues), [pull requests](https://github.com/model-checking/verify-rust-std/pulls) etc. that will be used to create new challenges for verifying the Rust standard library.
 2. This repository will contain the initial contracts and proofs that AWS creates using Kani as a tool to verify the standard library.
 3. Verification of the functions will be enabled using CI pipelines and Kani tool initially.
 4. Any new tool that participants want to enable will require an application using an Issue template.
 This tool will be analyzed by an independent committee consisting of members from the Rust open-source developers and AWS
     1. A new tool application should clearly specify the differences to existing techniques and provide sufficient background of why this is needed.
     2. Once the tool is approved, it needs to be enabled using CI pipelines.
 5. Each contribution or attempt should be submitted via a pull request that will be analyzed by the committee.
 6. Each contribution will be reviewed on a first come first serve basis.
 Acceptance will be based on a unanimous affirmative vote from the review committee.
 7. The contribution must be automated and should work in CI.
 8. Once approved by the review committee, the change will be merged into the repository.